marinaserranomontes/annotation-widget/README.md

 Notes
 -----

-* See [OpenTok Android SDK developer and client requirements](http://tokbox.com/opentok/libraries/client/android/#developerandclientrequirements) for a list or system requirements and supported devices.
+* See [OpenTok Android SDK developer and client requirements](http://tokbox.com/opentok/libraries/client/android/#developerandclientrequirements) for a list of system requirements and supported devices.

 * See the [OpenTok Android SDK Reference](http://tokbox.com/opentok/libraries/client/android/reference/index.html) for details on the API.